 with a thick neck, long legs, and a long, thick-based, pointed bill.
 Adult males are flame-orange and black, they have a solid-black head and black wings with one white wing bar.
 Females and immature males are yellow-orange on the breast, grayish on the head and back, and have with two bold white wing bars on their grayish wings.
-Often seen perched or flitting in rich, whistling song series of paired not The female also sir much shorter.
-Both 'chuck' call.
+Often seen perched or flitting in treetops, listen for the rich, whistling song.
+Male's sing a short series of paired notes, repeated 2-7 times.
+The female also sings, but her songs are much shorter.
+Both give a sharp, repetitive 'chuck' call.
+Red-headed Woodpecker (Melanerpes erythrocephalus) A medium-sized woodpecker with a brilliant red head, black back, large white wing patches, and a white belly.
+Their most common call is a hoarse, shrill tchur.
+Preferred habitat is open forest areas with a clear understory and numerous snags.

+(Colinus virginianus)

+The Northern Bobwhite is

+the only native quail in the

+eastern United States.

+These birds are often heard

+more than seen, with the

+Northern Bobwhite

-Northern Bobwhite (Colinus virginianus) The Northern Bobwhite is the only native quail in the eastern United States.
-These birds are often heard more than seen, with the male seemingly calling his name, whistling "Bob- WHITE!".
+male seemingly calling his name, whistling "Bob-

+WHITE!".
 They are about 10 inches in length; about the size of a small, plump chicken walking upright on short legs.
 Look for these unobtrusive birds on the ground and under or near vegetation.
-Often, they can be spotted pecking and scratching the
+Often, they can be spotted pecking and scratching the earth in search of insects and other food; however, more than likely, you'll spot them as they burst out of the vegetation in panicked flight if you get too close!

+Ruffed Grouse (Bonasa umbelius) North Carolina's only grouse species and North America's